sfsuacm-garden/.github/profile/README.md

 This process may repeat a few times until the PR is approved and merged.
 Engaging constructively here not only helps get your contribution merged but also serves as a key learning opportunity for you.

 And like that… you are now a planter. good job and happy growing 🌱

+If you need help getting started feel free to check out the [ACM Discord](https://discord.gg/tZRQbwD5w) and ping @Gardens for help!